tensor365/snow2dbt/README.md

 #### In development

-- [ ] February 2024: adding the capability to reverse entire schema
+- [ ] End March 2025: adding the capability to reverse entire schema
-- [ ] February/March 2024: adding the capability to generate SQL file by using Snowflake Lineage
+- [ ] February/March 2025: adding the capability to generate SQL file by using Snowflake Lineage
+- [X] March 2025: Adding profile cache Authentification
+- [ ] March 2025: Target autocompletion in --target argument (in development)